What are the most important SEO terms? An overview

 Crawler

 A web crawler (also known as a search bot or spider) automatically browses internet sites in order to analyse them for certain criteria.
-The crawler operates independently and automatically repeats its assigned tasks.
+The crawler operates independently and automatically carries out its assigned tasks.
 Search engines, such as Google, use search bots to maintain their index by listing new sites, deleting non-existing sites, and updating the ones in the index.

 Duplicate content